polik22/rsschool-cv/cv.md

 - analysis and keeping up to date of regulated reporting;
 - writing and revising instructions for working in SAP HCM.

-***NSI department specialist:***
-- support of users in the direction of reference data, processing of requests to the Service Desk.

 #### CJSC "PF" SKB Kontur "

 ***Technical support specialist***